FeaturesOutdoor LifeVacationing

 Taking a Guided Tour to Hunt for Shark Teeth in Charleston

-Another option for finding shark teeth in Charleston is to take a guided tour.
+If you’re looking for a more structured way to find shark teeth in Charleston, consider taking a guided tour.
 Several local charter companies offer trips to uninhabited sea islands that are only accessible by boat.
 With fewer beachcombers, you are more likely to find a tooth, and your guides can help you understand what to look for as well.
+The three main islands where you can take a guided tour to hunt for shark teeth in Charleston are:

 • Bull Island – Bull Island is located north of Charleston on the southern edge of Bulls Bay.
 You can either join a fossil hunting expedition or do a “beach drop” where you’ll have hours to spend hunting for teeth along the shore.